-- 10.1 Management of pupils on the SEND/ALND Register is the responsibility of the ALNCO and is updated at the start of the year and each term. - 10.2 Pupils' needs are captured and planned for utilizing our own school pupil centred plans and referral forms.
+10.1 Management of pupils on the SEND/ALND Register is the responsibility of the ALNCO and is updated at the start of the year and each term.

-- 10.3 The plans are reviewed termly. - 10.4 The ALNCO together with the Deputy Head Academic are involved in the development and review of the plan together with the pupil and parent(s).
+- 10.2 Pupils' needs are captured and planned for utilising our own school pupil centred plans and referral forms. - 10.3 The plans are reviewed termly. - 10.4 The ALNCO is involved in the development and review of the plan together with the pupil and parent(s).